 This is most likely not true.

-Semen war is mostly fought with testes, not penises.
+The semen war is mostly fought with testes, not penises.

 - Sometimes sounds conservative and climate-change denialist

 Environmental protection is a luxury that became possible to Western societies only in the last several decades.

 Before industrialization and the current age of material abundance, all human groups had to exploit the environment to the maximum just to survive.